Singhacks-2026/juliusbaer/README.md

 **Build path**: Create an AI-powered wealth intelligence layer that continuously monitors portfolios, identifies risks and opportunities, generates personalised recommendations, and supports better RM-client conversations.

-> **📖 IMPORTANT**: Before starting your build, please read this **README.md** first.
-It contains the challenge context, requirements, and guidance to help you build a strong solution.
+> **📖 IMPORTANT**: Read this README before you start building.
+The dataset has a time dimension and a governance constraint that are easy to miss, and both change what a good solution looks like.

 ---